 - If it is practically impossible for the Town of Kilmarnock to respond to your request within the five-day period, we must state this in writing, explaining the conditions that make the response impossible.
 This will allow us seven additional working days to respond to your request, giving us a total of 12 working days to respond to your request.

 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 working days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

 A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
 All charges for the supplying of requested records shall be estimated in advance at the request of the citizen as set forth in subsection F of § 2.2-3704 of the Code of Virginia.

-You may have to pay for the records that you request from the Town of Kilmarnock.
+You will have to pay for the records that you request from the Town of Kilmarnock.
 FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.